NFL on Thanksgiving Day: Game MVPs

-Since 1989, informal and sometimes lighthearted Man of the Match/MVP awards have been issued by the networks broadcasting the respective games.
+Since 1989, informal and sometimes lighthearted Most outstanding player/MVP awards have been issued by the networks broadcasting the respective games.
 Running back Emmitt Smith holds the record for most Thanksgiving MVPs with five (1990, 1992, 1994, 1996, 2002), followed by Tony Romo with four (2006, 2007, 2009, 2013).
 Among players not from Detroit or Dallas, Josh Allen, Drew Brees and Brett Favre each hold three.
-Voting on the respective awards is typically done informally by the announcing crew, and criteria are loose.
+Voting on the respective awards is typically done informally by the announcing crew and/or producers, and criteria are loose.
 Noteworthy statistical accomplishments weigh heavily, and "group" awards are not uncommon.
 The announcement of the winner(s), and the presentation of the award is normally done immediately following the game, during post-game network coverage.